-The Student Handbook describes procedures for filing student grievances on academic and non-academic matters, for appealing student misconduct charges, and for lodging specific complaints, including discrimination or harassment, and appealing those decisions.
+The Student Handbook directs students to procedures for filing student grievances on academic and non-academic matters, for appealing student misconduct charges, and for lodging specific complaints, including discrimination or harassment, and appealing those decisions.
 Student Handbook Information on the grievance policy and procedures can also be found on the Integrity Website, http://integrity.fiu.edu.